Beam

 Configure the firewall zone

-• For VLANs on a management port, set the firewall zone to control:
+• For a VLAN on a management port, set the zone to control:

 sudo nmcli connection modify vlan10 connection.zone control

-• For VLANs on a data port, set the firewall zone to data:
+• For a VLAN on a data port, set the zone to data:

 sudo nmcli connection modify vlan10 connection.zone data